 Smoked salmon is, admittedly, not an everyday ingredient, but I do love to keep some in the fridge for a quick lunch with some lightly buttered white toast, thinly sliced onions, a scattering of salty capers and a good squeeze of lemon.
 But when I’m wanting to incorporate smoked salmon into a more substantial meal, this Potato, Smoked Salmon & Dill Tart is a lovely option.

 I have been a long-time admirer and follower of Donna Hay’s cookbooks, even as early back when she was the food editor of the Marie Claire cookbooks in Australia.
 Her clean and refined approach to food styling is what normally attracts the attention of readers in the first instance; food which looks so stunningly beautiful on the page, yet deceptively simple in composition, that each photo could pass as a piece of artwork.
-Many have tried to copy and emulate the style of Donna Hay, but I think few have come close in executing the same level of sophistication.

 One of my favourite snacks when I lived in Australia were cheese scrolls from the local bakery.
 In fact, as a child of parents who ran a busy Vietnamese bakery, I often lived for the moment when the cheese scrolls came fresh out of the oven.
 Even better when there were onions in the mixture.
 My parents also made pizza scrolls as a variation, but I had a soft spot for just the

 I think Rachel Khoo has a thing for prunes, and I’m not complaining.
 As someone who has a general aversion to dried fruit in baking, I make an exception for prunes.
 Some recipes which I have recently attempted with much success from her latest cookbook, My Little French Kitchen, include the Kugelhopf with Prunes & Armagnac and Prune & Custard Tartlets.
 And now I have these Semolina Burnt Creams with Prunes to add

 I know I’ve mentioned it before, but my blog seems to feature very few Vietnamese recipes, despite the fact that I cook Vietnamese at home every second day or so.
 So in an attempt to rectify the situation and to bring some more balance to this blog, I hope to feature more Vietnamese recipes which are quick, easy and delicious to make at home.

 There’s Chinese food, and there’s American-Chinese food.
 I wasn’t even aware of the latter until we were posted in Chicago for a few years where lunch with colleagues was often at P.F.
 Chang’s or Big Bowl, two popular Chinese restaurant chains in the US.
 There, the menu often featured the likes of Sweet & Sour Chicken, Honey-Glazed Chicken, and Mongolian Beef; Chinese food which is rarely eaten by the Chinese themselves but which

 You may or may not have noticed from my photos on Facebook and Instagram that I have a weakness for éclairs.
 Being able to indulge in éclairs from the wonderful pâtisseries in Zurich, it never occurred to me that I should make my own éclairs at home.
 But when I was recently asked to have a look at Ruth Clemens’ new book, Creative Éclairs, I was instantly inspired to create a batch of

 A big, big thank you to everyone who entered the giveaway to win a copy of Rachel Khoo’s latest cookbook, My Little French Kitchen.
 The response was fantastic and I loved reading everyone’s entries on their favourite French food.
 The entries made me realise how far-reaching and popular French food really is; from the simple baguette loaf and famous croissant to the more exotic Duck à l’Orange, the entries highlighted how wonderful and

 Pho could perhaps be described as the national dish of Vietnam.
 But what many people don’t know is that it is predominantly a breakfast dish in Vietnam.
 In some parts of the world, breakfast might be a bowl of cold cereal to some.
 In Vietnam, however, they like to kick-start their day with an aromatic noodle broth, full of flavour and texture to awaken the senses.